metacpan/metacpan-cpan-extracted/distros/G/GraphQL-Plugin-Convert-OpenAPI/README.md

 This is available as `\&GraphQL::Plugin::Convert::OpenAPI::make_field_resolver` in case it is wanted for use outside of the "bundle" of the `to_graphql` method.
+It takes arguments:

+- a hash-ref mapping from a GraphQL operation field-name to an `operationId`
-It takes one argument, a hash-ref mapping from a GraphQL operation field-name to an `operationId`, and returns a closure that can be used as a field resolver.
+- a hash-ref mapping from a GraphQL type-name to true if that type needs transforming from a hash into pairs

+and returns a closure that can be used as a field resolver.

 # DEBUGGING